Constitution and Bylaws

 - No more than 20 SGA representatives

-- Enrollment in a minimum of six credit hours each semester at Moraine Valley Community College.
+- Enrollment in a minimum of six credit hours at the beginning of each semester at Moraine Valley Community College.
 However, a member must maintain a minimum of three credit hours throughout the semester.

-- Not concurrently holding any of the following positions and be on the Executive
+- May not concurrently hold any of the following positions and be on

 a.
 Editor-in-Chief of the Glacier Newspaper